1712n/hygge-website/content/tools/google-workspace.md

 ![Google workspace](/img/tools/google.png)

 Google Workspace is the professional version of Gmail, Calendar, Meet, Docs, Team Drive, and much more.
+It provides great functionality that covers Hygge companies' need in access management, planning and working.
 A corporate Google account not only grants access to that whole ecosystem but also serves as the key to other web applications.
 The world where you needed to create separate accounts with unique passwords for each application is fading away.
 It is being replaced with Google and other identity providers that handle your credentials and enforce company-wide policies on application access.
 Use Sign-in with Google feature when creating 3rd party website accounts to stay safe and to not having to remember another password.

 # Gmail

-Your Gmail-account is the key to Google Workspace.
+In Hygge Companies, your Gmail-account is the key to Google Workspace.
 We don't use emails to communicate inside the company, keeping the conversations on GitHub when possible.

 Emails are used mainly to talk to people outside the company.
 Always use "Reply all" option to be sure you do not exclude anyone from the conversation.
 For all public email addresses and subscriptions, it's always a good idea to set up Google Groups with team-specific addresses (e.g., hiring@mycompany.com or finance.department@mycompany.com).
 They allow incoming mail to be forwarded to all group members.
 Don’t forget to CC those addresses when replying to these emails or communicating externally on behalf of your team.
 Reach out to group owners or Google Workspace admins if you need to be added to a group.